Celeste M. Alfes, DNP, MSN, RN, CNE, CHSE

 Melanie Cason, PhD, RN, CNE

-Melanie is currently the Clinical Simulation Program Coordinator for the Medical University of South Carolina Medical Center and holds a faculty appointment at the MUSC College of Nursing.
+Melanie is the Director of Simulation and an Assistant Professor at the College of Nursing at the Medical University of South Carolina.
+As an advanced TeamSTEPPS instructor, she teaches across academic departments and at the MUSC medical center.
 Her interests include transition to practice, inter-professional education and practice, and care of vulnerable populations.
-Committed to work-life-balance, she is also a Zumba instructor and avid reader.
+Committed to work-life-balance, she is also a Zumba instructor, writer, and avid reader.

 Sabrina KOH Bee Leng PhD©, MHSc(Ed), PGDip(CC), BN, CHSE